Pinterest for business updates and action items.

 One thing you can count on with Pinterest is that they are constantly making improvements to their site.
 But these changes are not always necessarily focused on or relevant for businesses.
 Sometimes they are focused only on Pinners who use Pinterest to discover new things to do and buy.

-I’m going to cover recent updates Pinterest has made that relate to Pinterest for business and how we use Pinterest as a marketing and lead generation tool and present you with actionable tips you can start using today.
+I’m going to cover recent updates Pinterest has made that relate to Pinterest for business in 2018, how Pinterest’s algorithm has changed again, and how we use Pinterest as a marketing and lead generation tool and present you with actionable tips you can start using today.
 Let’s begin!

 How to Find Success on Pinterest